 - And from the same person as the previous quote: “I think in this situation, the mere threat of violence or simply the dad’s presence would have been enough to stop the rape from happening.”
 [Note: in the interests of clarity, the news stories are describing the offence as sexual molestation.]

 - In defending the actions of the father under these circumstances, one said: “There is a strong Biblical case to be made for personal vengeance in certain circumstances.”

 So let us have no misconceptions about what was being alleged, and no attempt to water it down.
+We are not talking about a right to defend.
+We are talking about using violence against people in order to get revenge, to pay them back for what they did.
+It would be a case of serious misrepresentation to reply by arguing that we may use force to defend others.
 The claim with which I was confronted, by a couple of fellow Evangelical Christians, is that the father’s actions in beating this man to a pulp were completely justified because it was right for him to seek personal vengeance.
 His actions were morally necessary even though they were not at all required to defend the man’s son from any harm.
 Moreover, this course of action, so the claim went, is supported by the teaching of the Bible.

 We are animals with hormones, and the immediate reaction would quite naturally have been to get angry and attack.